News and Insights / Employer Insights

 Office workers

-What Offering this Benefit Could Mean for Your Hiring Efforts
+Could this Benefit Your Hiring Efforts?

 If you’re into tech at all, or you get your news online, you’ve probably heard by now that Microsoft Japan experimented with a 4-day workweek.
 They did so as part of their “Work-Life Choice Challenge,” a project meant to increase work-life balance and productivity by offering more flexible work schedules.